What forms of compensation are available and on what basis are they allowed?

 Do any other defences exist that permit companies or individuals to defend themselves against competition law liability?

-As long as the plaintiff has been able to prove the existence of an intentional or negligent infringement, actual injury and the causal link between the two, there are no specific grounds of justification as regards liability as such.
+If the plaintiff has been able to prove the existence of an intentional or negligent infringement, actual injury and the causal link between the two, no specific grounds of justification as regards liability exist as such.

-As regards the amount of the damages, this can be reduced if the plaintiff has contributed, by fault or negligence, to the injury sustained.
+However, the amount of the damages, can be reduced if the plaintiff has contributed, by fault or negligence, to the injury sustained.
 Also, if the plaintiff has benefited from the infringement, this would have an impact on the amount of the damages.Alternative dispute resolution

 Is alternative dispute resolution available?